Charlotte Grimshaw: Other work

 In 2006, Grimshaw won the Bank of New Zealand Katherine Mansfield Award for her short story "Plane Sailing".
 She has contributed short stories to a number of anthologies, including Myth of the 21st Century (Reed 2006), The Best New Zealand Fiction Volumes Two, Three, Four and Five (Vintage), The New Zealand Book of the Beach Volumes One and Two (David Ling), Some Other Country (VUP) and Second Violins (Vintage, 2008).

 Grimshaw wrote a monthly column for Metro for eight years, and received the Qantas Media Award for her column in 2009.
 She regularly contributes book reviews to the New Zealand Listener and The Spinoff.
-She has judged the Katherine Mansfield Award and the Sunday Times Short Story Competition and is a literary advisor to the Grimshaw Sargeson Fellowship (formerly the Buddle Findlay Sargeson Fellowship).
+She has judged the Katherine Mansfield Award and the Sunday Star-Times Short Story Competition and is a literary advisor to the Grimshaw Sargeson Fellowship (formerly the Buddle Findlay Sargeson Fellowship).